argmaxml/recsplain/docs/source/how-it-works.rst

 The system compares the vector for your search item to each item vector for the items you indexed to calculate the distance between the search item vector and each database item vector.

-Here is an example result,
+Here is an example result.

 .. literalinclude:: item_result.json
   :language: JSON